1

 About Gray Media:

-Gray Media, or Gray, is a multimedia company headquartered in Atlanta, Georgia.
-The company is the nation's largest owner of top-rated local television stations and digital assets serving 113 television markets that collectively reach approximately 36 percent of US television households.
-The portfolio includes 77 markets with the top-rated television station and 100 markets with the first and/or second-highest-rated television station, as well as the largest Telemundo Affiliate group with 45 markets totaling nearly 1.5 million Hispanic TV Households.
-The company also owns Gray Digital Media, a full-service digital agency offering national and local clients digital marketing strategies with the most advanced digital products and services.
-Gray's additional media properties include video production companies Raycom Sports, Tupelo Media Group, and PowerNation Studios, and studio production facilities Assembly Atlanta and Third Rail Studios.
+Today, we are a growing multimedia company headquartered in Atlanta, Georgia.
+We are the nation's largest owner of top-rated local television stations and digital assets serving 117 full-power television markets that collectively reach approximately 37% of US television households.
+The portfolio includes 80 markets with the top-rated television station and 100 markets with the first- and/or second-highest-rated television station in average all-day ratings across 116 such markets measured by Nielsen in 2025.
+We also own the largest Telemundo Affiliate group, with 47 markets, and Gray Digital Media, a full-service digital agency offering national and local clients digital marketing strategies and the most advanced digital products and services.
+Our additional media properties include video production companies Raycom Sports, Tupelo Media Group, and PowerNation Studios, and studio production facilities Assembly Atlanta and Third Rail Studios.

-About KTUU:
+About KTUU

 Job Summary/Description:

-Duties/Responsibilities (but not limited to) the following:
+Duties/Responsibilities will include (but not be limited to):

 Qualifications/Requirements:

-If you feel you’re qualified and want to work with a great group of people, go to https://gray.tv/careers#currentopenings,you may type in the job title, station call letters, or click on "apply now", upload your resume, cover letter, and references
+If you feel you’re qualified and want to work with a great group of people, go to https://gray.tv/careers#currentopenings, you may type in the job title, station call letters, or click on "apply now", upload your resume, cover letter, and references

 (Current employees who are interested in this position can apply through the Gray-TV UltiPro self-service portal)

-KTUU-TV/Gray Television Group, Inc. is a drug-free company
+KTUU-TV/Gray Media is a drug-free company

 Additional Info:

 Gray Media provides equal employment opportunities (EEO) to all employees and applicants for employment without regard to race, color, religion, sex, national origin, age, disability, or genetics.
-In addition to federal law requirements, Gray Media complies with applicable state and local laws governing nondiscrimination in employment in every location in which the company has facilities.
+In addition to federal law requirements, Gray Media complies with applicable state and local laws governing nondiscrimination in employment at every location where the company has facilities.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation, and training.

 Gray Media expressly prohibits any form of workplace harassment based on race, color, religion, gender, sexual orientation, gender identity or expression, national origin, age, genetic information, disability, or veteran status.
-Improper interference with the ability of Gray’s employees to perform their job duties may result in discipline up to and including discharge.
+Improper interference with Gray’s employees' ability to perform their job duties may result in discipline, up to and including discharge.

 What Gray Television employees say